Provided by Allen Browne, August 2006. Updated May 2009.

 This number indicates the version of msaccess.exe.
 The major number (e.g. 12.0) indicates the office version.
 The minor number (e.g. 6423.1000) indicates what service pack has been applied.
 The number may be higher than shown at right if you apply a hotfix, such as Service Pack 2 for Access 2007, or kb945674 for Access 2003.

-Service packs are available from http://support.microsoft.com/sp.
-Office 97 is no longer supported, but you may get the patch here.
+Service packs are available using Windows Updates from your control panel.
+Office 97 is no longer supported.

 (Note: These are the version numbers of msaccess.exe, not the Office numbers shown under Help | About.)